 Adding more hours to your training volume is a secure way to improve performance.
 However, if you want to benefit from the tiny increments in week 1, you’ll have to do at least the same in week 2.
-The magic from these small adjustments to your weekly workload will only happen if you do your best to push a little harder.
+The magic from these minor adjustments to your weekly workload will only happen if you do your best to push a little more complicated.

-In week 2 there are also some minor adjustments to the sub-threshold interval volume.
+In week 2, there are also some minor adjustments to the sub-threshold interval volume.
 Generally, I believe sub-threshold intervals should be an integral part of any serious training plan.
-If you want to build aerobic endurance, it’s difficult to find reasons not to use sub-threshold intervals once in a while.
+However, if you want to build aerobic endurance, it isn’t easy to find reasons not to use sub-threshold intervals once in a while.

-When you train at this rather safe intensity slightly lower than threshold power, you can work for a longer time with minimal anaerobic metabolism.
-This is great for your chances to reach better performance because you can perform impressive amounts of these intervals without overshooting.
+When you train at this relatively safe intensity slightly lower than threshold power, you can work for a longer time with minimal anaerobic metabolism.
+It is excellent for your chances to reach better performance because you can perform impressive amounts of these intervals without overshooting.

-This 6-week training plan has a goal to increase your training volume from 7 to 9 hours per week.
-By making this increment in small steps there is a better chance that you will succeed.
+This 6-week training plan aims to increase your training volume from 7 to 9 hours per week.
+By making this increment in small steps, there is a better chance that you will succeed.
 Therefore, the goal for week 3 is to reach a total training volume of 8hrs.
 As always, interval training days have the highest priority.
-If necessary, it is possible to switch training days, but it is suggested to have at least one day off or an easy training session between the three ‘orange’ training days.
+Of course, it is possible to switch training days if necessary, but I suggest you have at least one day off or an easy training session between the three ‘orange’ training days.

-In week 3 there are a new interval session: threshold power intervals.
-These intervals are by definition significantly harder than sub-threshold intervals, but they will also have a deeper impact on your progress.
+In week 3, there is a new interval session: threshold power intervals.
+These intervals are, by definition, significantly more challenging than sub-threshold intervals, but they will also have a more profound impact on your progress.

 What are power sprints?

-A power sprint is my little input to your neural system because they are so great to make neural adaptations.
-From a very low speed (0 to 5 km/hr) you should make a very explosive acceleration for about 10 seconds.
+A power sprint is my little input to your neural system because they are great for making neural adaptations.
+From a shallow speed (0 to 5 km/hr), you should make a very explosive acceleration for about 10 seconds.
 Use gear ratio 53 / 14-17 teeth.

-By doing these power sprints twice a week you’ll become stronger and make powerful launches of attacks and sprints.
-Also, there might be a little benefit for your endurance as well.
+By making these power sprints twice a week, you’ll become more robust and make powerful launches of attacks and sprints.
+Also, there might be a minor benefit for your endurance as well.

-It takes time to adapt to new training routines, but this 6-week training plan makes so small tweaks to your current training volume that it is almost invincible.
-However, over time your body will notice that there is an increasing need for recovery.
+It takes time to adapt to new training routines, but this 6-week training plan makes minor tweaks to your current training volume that is almost invisible.
+However, over time your body will notice an increased need for recovery.
 Therefore, you must keep momentum and use your motivation to pay more attention to your diet.
 Weight loss is not a focus point, but you need to give your body the best fuel for serious cycling training.

-It is important to first adapt to your new training volume before you implement too many interval training sessions and cycling races.
-It is possible to increase both training volume and intensity at the same time, but there is also a greater risk of overshooting.
-Still, adding small amounts of VO2 max sessions will be good for your progress so I suggest you implement some VO2 max training in week 5.
-This is also a very important step towards being fully acclimatized to a higher training volume.
+First, it is essential to adapt to your new training volume before implementing too many interval training sessions and cycling races.
+It is possible to increase both training volume and intensity simultaneously, but there is also a greater risk of overshooting.
+Still, adding small VO2 max sessions will be good for your progress, so I suggest implementing some VO2 max training in week 5.
+It is also critical to fully acclimatize to a higher training volume.

-Depending on your ambitions you could take a few easy training days after week 6 and then I expect you to be significantly stronger than before entering this training plan.
+Depending on your ambitions, you could take a few easy training days after week-6, and then I expect you to be significantly more robust than before entering this training plan.